jbossdemocentral/bpms-dv-travel-agency-integration-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.4 - JBoss BPM Suite 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with JBoss DataVirt 6.2 and travel agency project installed using disparate data sources.

 - v1.3 - JBoss BPM Suite 6.2, JBoss EAP 6.4.4, JBoss DataVirt 6.2 and travel agency project installed using disparate data sources.

 - v1.2 - JBoss BPM Suite 6.1, JBoss DataVirt 6.2 and travel agency project using disparate data sources.